marccgk/website/content/blog/on_cpp_and_object_oriented_programming.md

 when OOP design #1 was written and now?
 Everything, actually.
 The problem changed, hence the solution needs to be different.

-By writting the solution following OOP design principles, we abstracted the problem away and, as soon as it changed, the solution fell apart like a house of cards.
+By writing the solution following OOP design principles, we abstracted the problem away and, as soon as it changed, the solution fell apart like a house of cards.

 This is where I would expect people to wonder what went wrong, try a different path and update problem solving strategies based on the *postmortem* results.
-However, every time I've presenced this "it's time to rewrite" scenario, the same strategy is used: OOP design principles, coding a snapshot of the *new* mental image of the new current problem space.
+However, every time I've seen this "it's time to rewrite" scenario, the same strategy is used: OOP design principles, coding a snapshot of the *new* mental image of the new current problem space.
 And so the cycle repeats itself.